avigewirtz/avigewirtz.github.io-/linux/filesystem/pathnames.md

 # Pathnames

-Each file and directory has a _pathname_, which is a string that uniquely identifies its location in the directory hierarchy.
-There are two types of pathnames: _absolute_ and _relative_.
-An absolute pathname identifies the location of a file or directory by specifying its path from the _root_ directory; a relative pathname identifies the location of a file or directory by specifying its path from the _working_ directory.&#x20;
+Every file and directory has a _pathname_, which is a string that uniquely identifies its location in the directory hierarchy.
+Pathnames can be categorized into two types: _absolute_ and _relative_.

+Absolute pathnames pinpoint the location of a file or directory by specifying its path from the _root_ directory, whereas relative pathnames pinpoint the location of a file or directory by specifying its path from the _working_ directory.&#x20;

 ### Absolute pathnames